-The details on the severe hearing deficit found in Morgan by a group of independent experts were published in a scientific journal in 2016 [59, 96].
-A new research made with a more sensitive detection system that prove the deafness of Morgan is about to be published in a scientific journal.
+The details on the severe hearing deficit found in Morgan by a group of independent experts were published in a scientific journal in 2016 [59].
+A new research made with a more sensitive detection system that prove the deafness of Morgan was published in 2019 in a scientific journal [96].